GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/hydraulicFracturing/Example.rst

 ---------

 Rather than explicitly specify the desired timestep behavior, this example uses a flexible approach for timestepping.
-The hydrofracture solver is applied in two segments, where ``maxEventDt`` indicates the maximum allowable timestep:
+The hydrofracture solver is applied in the ``solverApplications`` event, which request a ``maxEventDt = 30 s``.

-- solverApplications_a: this corresponds to the problem initialization, where we request ``$dt_init$=2``.
-- solverApplications_b: this corresponds to the period of initial fluid injection, where we request ``$dt_max$=30``.

-Depending upon how well the solution converges, the timestep may be smaller than the maximum requested value.
+To maintain stability during the critical early phase of the model, we delay turning on the pump by ``pump_start``.
+We then use the ``pumpStart`` event to limit the further limit the timestep to ``pump_ramp_dt_limit`` as the fracture experiences rapid development (``pump_start`` to ``pump_start + pump_ramp``).
+Note that while this event does not have a target, it can still influence the time step behavior.
+After this period, the hydraulic fracture solver will attempt to increase / decrease the requested timestep to maintain stability.

 Other key events in this problem include:

 - preFracture: this calls the surface generator at the beginning of the problem and helps to initialize the fracture.
-- outputs: this produces output vtk and silo files.
+- outputs_vtk and outputs_silo: these produces output vtk and silo files.
-- restarts: this is a HaltEvent, which tracks the external clock.
+- restarts (inactive): this is a HaltEvent, which tracks the external clock.
 When the runtime exceeds the specified value (here $t_allocation$=28 minutes), the code will call the target (which writes a restart file) and instruct the code to exit.

 .. literalinclude:: ../../../../../inputFiles/hydraulicFracturing/heterogeneousInSitu_base.xml